What to Expect

 • Pet supplies

-• Area Carpets (only wall to wall are part of the building)
+• Area Carpets (only wall to wall is considered structure)

 • Lamps